minvws/nl-kat-coordination/docs/source/installation-and-deployment/events-and-logging.rst

 900211     OrganizationMember organization           User organization membership created.
 C 900212     OrganizationMember organization           User organization membership changed.
 U 900213     OrganizationMember organization           User organization membership removed.
-D 900301     Dashboard          crisis_room            A dashboard was created.
-C 900302     Dashboard          crisis_room            A dashboard was updated.
-U 900303     Dashboard          crisis_room            A dashboard was deleted.
+D 900301     Dashboard          crisis_room            A Dashboard was created.
+C 900302     Dashboard          crisis_room            A Dashboard was updated.
+U 900303     Dashboard          crisis_room            A Dashboard was deleted.
 D 900304     ReportRecipe       crisis_room            A report recipe was created.
 C 900305     ReportRecipe       crisis_room            A report recipe was updated.
 U 900306     ReportRecipe       crisis_room            A report recipe was deleted.
-D 900304     ScheduleRequest    crisis_room            A scheduled task was created.
-C 900305     ScheduleRequest    crisis_room            A scheduled task was updated.
-U 900306     ScheduleRequest    crisis_room            A scheduled task was deleted.
+D 900307     DashboardData      crisis_room            A Dashboard data is created.
+C 900308     DashboardData      crisis_room            A Dashboard data is edited.
+U 900309     DashboardData      crisis_room            A Dashboard data is deleted.
+D 900310     DashboardData      crisis_room            A Dashboard data is repositioned.
+U 900311     ScheduleRequest    crisis_room            A scheduled task was created.
+C 900312     ScheduleRequest    crisis_room            A scheduled task was updated.
+U 900313     ScheduleRequest    crisis_room            A scheduled task was deleted.
 D 900401     Boefje             katalogus              A boefje was created.
 C
 900402     Boefje             katalogus              A boefje was updated.
 U 900403     Boefje             katalogus              A boefje was deleted.
 D